Skip to main content

 What Constitutes a Fleet Vehicle or Heavy Equipment?

 The following is a comprehensive (but not all-inclusive) list of what falls into the category of vehicles & heavy equipment.
-Note: Individual parts or attachments are categorized as personal property (i.e. tires are not a car; a grader blade is not a grader.): Cars, pick-ups, trucks, graders, dozers, RVs, backhoes, front-end loaders, buses, cranes, skidders, motorcycles, skid-steers, snowmobiles, ATVs, excavators, rollers, planes, Sno-cats, forklifts, manlifts, tractors, riding mowers, trenching machine, golf carts, Gators/Mules, trailers, boats (not kayaks, canoes or other small, similar non-motorized boats), etc.
+Note: Individual parts or attachments are categorized as personal property (i.e. tires are not a car; a grader blade is not a grader.): Cars, pick-ups, trucks, graders, dozers, RVs, backhoes, front-end loaders, buses, cranes, skidders, motorcycles, skid-steers, snowmobiles, ATVs, excavators, rollers, planes, Sno-cats, forklifts, manlifts, tractors, riding mowers, trenching machine, golf carts, Gators/Mules, trailers, boats (not kayaks, canoes or other small non-motorized boats), etc.

 Local Governments Purchasing Surplus Property

-Whether purchasing state or federal property from the Surplus Property program, an agency must first complete an eligibilty application packet.
+Whether purchasing state or federal property from the Surplus Property program, an agency must first complete an eligibility application packet.
 This process is used to assign certain individuals within an agency to be "Authorized Signers," and provides for billing information about an agency.
 Eligibility, once approved, is good for three years.

 Eligibility criteria and applications